HL7/fhir-shorthand/input/pagecontent/reference.md

 The primitive data types and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/R4/datatypes.html#primitive).
 References in this document to `code`, `id`, `oid`, etc. refer to the primitive datatypes defined in FHIR.

 FSH strings support the escape sequences that FHIR already defines as valid in its [regex for strings](https://www.hl7.org/fhir/R4/datatypes.html#primitive): \r, \n, and \t.
+Strings must be delimited by non-directional (neutral) quotes.
+Left and right directional quotes (unicode U+201C and U+201D) sometimes automatically inserted by "smart" text editors are NOT accepted.
+Left and right directional single quotes (U+2018 and U+2019) are also NOT accepted in contexts requiring a single quotation mark.

 #### Names